fahadshamshad/Clip2Protect/README.md

 The core functionality of the application is in `main.py`.
 The generator finetuning and adversarial optimization stages are encapsulated within `pivot_tuning.py` and `adversarial_optimization.py`, respectively.

 To download pretrained face recognition models and dataset instructions, including target images, please refer to AMT-GAN page [here](https://github.com/CGCL-codes/AMT-GAN).
+Place the pretrained face recognition model in `models` folder.

 ## Citation